 While it’s important to be across all of your investments and key eCommerce tasks and roles, there comes a point where the concept of ‘delegation’ and ‘trust’ becomes the key to success.
 In other words, your energy is better spent focusing on areas that require high-level decision-making and leaving the specialised eCommerce tasks to the specialists.

 Enter eCommerce outsourcing.
 Yes, you could employ someone in-house as your SEO specialist or social media specialist, but a benefit of outsourcing is the cost-savings associated with hiring someone at an equal skill level.
 Hiring an external service provider to handle specific eCommerce functions can become a cost-effective and highly productive way to give your venture the best chance of success.
 Not to mention the issue of a global skills shortage.
 By 2030, more than 85 million jobs will remain unfilled as a result of this global talent shortage.
-That’s around U.S. $8.5 trillion in unrealized annual revenues.
-With global unemployment reaching well over the 200 million mark thanks to the pandemic, outsourcing can help businesses access quality talent globally, that otherwise may be in short supply locally.
+That’s around U.S. $8.5 trillion in unrealized annual revenues4.
+With global unemployment reaching well over the 200 million mark1 thanks to the pandemic, outsourcing can help businesses access quality talent globally, that otherwise may be in short supply locally.

 What eCommerce tasks or functions can be outsourced?